 Gavi wants to inspire his community.
-Which is tricky when everyone just wants to order Deliveroo and watch Gogglebox.
-Adamant he’s going to succeed with his mission, Gavi starts holding motivational meetings for his fellow Co-op colleagues.
-With the help of daily mantras, goal setting and repeatedly listening to Spandau Ballet, he believes their lives will change for the better.
-However, when the only two attendees are bickering mother and daughter Bev and Jen, it’s not quite the enlightening experience they all thought it would be.
-Bev wants more from life, Jen wants a brand new life and Gavi just wants Jen in his life; But there’s only so much ‘positive visualisation’ they can all do before simply facing up to the painful reality of what’s really going on.
+Which is tricky when everyone would prefer to just stay at home and watch Bake Off.
+Adamant to succeed, he starts hosting motivational meetings from his garage for his fellow Co-op colleagues.
+With the help of daily mantras, goal setting and repeatedly listening to Spandau Ballet, he believes he can change their lives for the better.
+However, when the only two attendees are bickering mother and daughter Dawn and Jen, it’s not quite the enlightening experience they all thought it would be.
+Dawn wants more from life, Jen wants a brand new life and Gavi just wants Jen in his life; but there’s only so much ‘positive visualisation’ they can all do before simply facing up to the painful reality of what’s really going on.

-Piers Black (Ransack Theatre, Catching Comets) directs the premiere of Katie Redford’s hilarious and honest debut play.
+Piers Black (Ransack Theatre, Catching Comets) directs the premiere of Katie Redford’s hilarious and honest debut play about eating too many biscuits, missed opportunities, big dreams in small places and how the idea of change is far easier said than done..
 Presented by Theatre503 and Bethany Cooper Productions.

 Age guidance: 14+

 Running time: 1 hour 40 mins (no interval)

 Saturday matinee performances are Pay What You Can, and there are five £5 tickets on offer for every show after Previews.

 Please email firstname.lastname@example.org if you would like to be provided with information regarding content/trigger warnings for this show.
 You can access our Care Pack including content information and additional support and resources here.